 1 – Remember the humanity of people

 No matter what, we should not call someone (even a polarizing political figure) names like “rat,” “pig,” “monkey,” or “cheeto.”
-I’ve noticed that during this presidential election season, people on both sides of the aisle use dehumanizing language.
+I’ve noticed that people on both sides of the aisle use dehumanizing language.
 When we begin to refer to someone as non-human, it’s much easier to act in atrocious ways.
 Dehumanizing an opponent fuels hatred and violence, and this can happen in the brain without you even knowing it.

 Resist the urge to dehumanize by remembering that this person was once an innocent newborn.
 This person has friends and family who love them, and this person wants to be appreciated (just like you).
 You have more in common with this person than you know.